elisejiuqizhang/USAD-on-WADI-and-SWaT/README.md

 My solution here for now is to remove the columns that doesn't have any valid entries and replace the rest NaNs with zeros.
 (But there might be a better way, so open to discussions I guess)

 ## Another Note Regarding Downsampling
 As mentioned in the paper's supplementary material, I used a downsampling rate of 5 for both SWaT and WADI.
-In my implementation, this isn't necessary for SWaT (it can be executed normally without any downsampling), but is necessary for WADI because WADI is huge and takes a lot of memory (my execution would be killed midway by the system if I didn't use any downsampling).
+In my implementation, this isn't necessary for SWaT (it can be executed normally without any downsampling), but is necessary for WADI because WADI is huge and the processing takes a lot of memory (my execution would be killed mid-way by the system if I didn't use any downsampling).